 So, a high rT3 is simply a good marker for lousy intracellular transport of T4.
 If you can’t transport T4 into the cell, you can’t make T3, and you feel tired, cold and achy.
 Then, you should measure your Sex Hormone Binding Globulin (SHBG).
 SHBG is made in your liver in response to sufficient estrogen and sufficient intracellular T4 in the liver.
 If women have a level above 70 nmol/L and men above 25 nmol/L, each has enough intracellular T4.

 Read the whole article referenced above.
 Holtorf is one of your best thyroid educators.
 The final kicker you will find is that dieting repeatedly changes the speed at which you transport T4 into the cell.
 It has been demonstrated that repeated dieting results in weight loss at half the rate, and weight gain at three times the normal rate unless thyroid hormone deficit is addressed.
 Hmmm.

-T if your are taking the Internal Medicine exam, false if you are a human
+- Does the pituitary make TSH which accurately reflects your body's thyroid needs?
+T or F. Answer: T if you are taking the Internal Medicine exam, false if you are a human

 - Sex Hormone Binding Globulin is an interesting adjunct measure of the accuracy of sufficient intracellular thyroid hormone activity.
 T or F